Jett-Lu/Login-Authentication-Service-Cs/README.md

-Visual C# .NET solution that provides a login authentication service.
-This solution will have a class library component and two application components contained within the same solution.
-The LoginAuthenticator Class
-Create a class library project named LibLoginAuthenticator that contains a class named LoginAuthenticator.
-The LoginAuthenticator class must support the following features:
-The class defines a public string read/write property named Username which gets/sets the Username for the authenticator.
-The class defines a public string property named Password which sets the Password for the authenticator.
-The get part should be private.
-The constructor for the class should set the initial values of Username and Password to null.
-The class defines a public method named Authenticate with no parameters which returns a bool? (nullable bool) value.
-If either Username or Password is null, the method should return null to indicate that not all fields were provided.
-If both Username and Password are not null, then the method should compare the username and password against 3 hardcoded sets of values in the method.
-Be sure to include one where the username is john and the password is doe (all lowercase).
-If a hardcoded username/password pair is found, the method returns true.
-Otherwise the method returns false.
-The Console Application
-Create a console application that asks the user to enter a username and password.
-The application will then pass the username and password to an instance of the LoginAuthenticator.
-If the username or password is empty string, the application must pass null to the authenticator instead (for whichever one is empty string).
-Note that you can test for empty string by checking for a 0 length or comparing with "" or string.Empty.
-The application should then call the LoginAuthenticator object's Authenticate method.
-If the returned value is null, the application must give a message stating that both username and password are required.
-If the returned value is false, the application must display a message stating that the authentication has failed.
-Otherwise the application should state that the authentication was successful and allow the user to press any key to exit.
-The code should be included inside a loop so that the user is prompted to enter the username and password again if the authentication is unsuccessful.
-The Windows Application
-Create a Windows Forms application.
-The form window for the application appears as shown.
-Use proper names for the project, the form, and the controls and give your form a title.
-Notice the shortcut keys for Username and Password text boxes.
-The Login button should be set as the form's AcceptButton (see the form's AcceptButton property).
-The application must create an instance of the LoginAuthenticator in a private class field of the form.
-When the user types in the username text box, the application assigns the text to the LoginAuthenticator object's Username property.
-If the text box is empty, the application assigns null instead.
-When the user types in the password text box, the application assigns the text to the LoginAuthenticator object's Password property.
-If the text box is empty, the application assigns null instead.
-When the user clicks the Login button, the application calls the LoginAuthenticator object's Authenticate method.
-If the returned value is null, the application shows an ERROR message box stating that the username and password must be provided.
-If the returned value is false, the application shows a WARNING message box stating that the authentication was not successful and then clears the username and password text boxes and put the focus back in the username text box.
-Otherwise the application shows an INFORMATION message box stating that the authentication was successful and then closes the form.
-The windows application must also adhere to the following requirements:
-The Form
-The Username label should use ALT+U as the shortcut key for the Username text box.
-The Password label should use ALT+P as the shortcut key for the Password text box.
-The Password text box should set a password character so that the password is hidden.
-When the application is run, the Username text box should initially have the focus.
-The text boxes should initially be empty.
-Set the form's FormBorderStyle to Fixed3D.
-Set the form's MaximizeBox property to False.
-When the form is initialized, a single LoginAuthenticator object should be created as a class field (so it can be used from multiple event procedures).
+Login Authentication Service

+**Solution Type**: Visual C# .NET
+**Components**: Class Library and Console Application with Windows Forms

+Overview

+This solution provides a login authentication service built using Visual C# .NET.
+It contains a class library component (`LibLoginAuthenticator`) that defines a `LoginAuthenticator` class and two application components: a console application and a Windows Forms application.

+Components

+1. Class Library: LibLoginAuthenticator

+The `LoginAuthenticator` class includes the following features:

+- **Properties**:
+  - `Username`: A public string property for getting and setting the username.
+  - `Password`: A public string property for setting the password (the getter is private).

+- **Constructor**:
+  - Initializes `Username` and `Password` to `null`.

+- **Method**:
+  - `Authenticate()`: A public method that returns a `bool?` (nullable bool).
+    - Returns `null` if either `Username` or `Password` is `null`.
+    - Compares the provided credentials against three hardcoded username/password pairs, including "john" as the username and "doe" as the password.
+    - Returns `true` if a matching pair is found; otherwise, returns `false`.

+2. Console Application

+The console application prompts the user to enter a username and password.
+It processes the input as follows:

+- If either field is empty, it passes `null` to the `LoginAuthenticator`.
+- Calls the `Authenticate()` method:
+  - If the result is `null`, displays a message indicating that both fields are required.
+  - If the result is `false`, displays an authentication failure message.
+  - If successful, displays a success message and allows the user to exit.

+The application loops until a successful login is achieved.

+3. Windows Forms Application

+The Windows Forms application provides a graphical interface for the login process:

+- **Form Elements**:
+  - Username and Password text boxes with shortcut keys (`ALT+U` and `ALT+P` respectively).
+  - A Login button set as the form's `AcceptButton`.
+  - The Password text box hides input characters.

+- **Functionality**:
+  - Creates an instance of `LoginAuthenticator` as a private class field.
+  - Assigns input from the text boxes to the `Username` and `Password` properties of `LoginAuthenticator`.
+  - Calls the `Authenticate()` method when the Login button is clicked:
+    - Displays appropriate message boxes based on the result (error, warning, or information).
+    - Clears the input fields and focuses back on the Username text box if authentication fails.

+- **Form Properties**:
+  - `FormBorderStyle` is set to `Fixed3D`.
+  - `MaximizeBox` property is set to `False`.
+  - The Username text box has initial focus when the form is loaded.

+Getting Started

+Prerequisites

+- Visual Studio or any C# .NET IDE.
+- .NET Framework installed on your machine.

+Running the Solution

+1. Open the solution in Visual Studio.
+2. Build the solution to ensure all components are compiled.
+3. Run the Console Application or Windows Forms Application as needed.